YomnaMohsen/-Coursera-Machine_Learning_Foundation_Case_Study/README.md

-It conatins the  some programming assignments of first two coursers in machine learning specialization on coursera, which done by me in pandas and scikitlearn
+It contains the  some programming assignments of first two coursers in machine learning specialization on coursera, which done by me in pandas and scikitlearn